PPindel/test-a-wheel/README.md

 ## Data Models

+- **Services**:
-Admins can create, read, edit, and delete services in the store.
+  - Admins can create, read, edit, and delete services in the store.
+- **Blog Posts**:
-Admins can create, read, edit, and delete posts in the blog section.
+  - Admins can create, read, edit, and delete blog posts in the blog section.
-Registered users can interact with the blog posts by adding likes.
+  - Registered users can interact with the blog posts by adding/removing likes.
+- **Reviews**:
-Registered users (customers) can create, read, edit, and delete their own Reviews of every purchase made (Order number is a unique value for each review).
+  - Registered users (customers) can create, read, edit, and delete their own Reviews of every purchase made (Order number is a unique value for each review).
+  - Admins can update, delete, and approve reviews (there is a workflow to prevent inappropriate content)
+- **Profiles**:
-Every registered user has access to a personal profile, which can be read and edited.
+  - Every registered user has access to a personal profile, which can be read and edited.
+- **Orders**:
-Every purchase made is saved and can be accessed via the profile page if the user is registered.
+  - Every purchase made is saved and can be read via the profile page if the user is registered.

-## Products
+## Services
-Products (services) are what is the main focus of the e-commerce website.
+Services (products) are what is the main focus of the e-commerce website.
 Admins can add, edit, and delete the service, select the customized options, add related image, and descriptions.

 ### CRUD
-- **Create:** If the user is an authenticated superuser, they can add a new product by clicking the profile icon in the top right corner and selecting Add product
+- **Create:** If the user is an authenticated superuser, they can add a new service by clicking the profile icon in the top right corner and selecting Add service
-- **Read:** All users can view the current products in the services section
+- **Read:** All users can view the current services in the services section
-- **Update:** Only admins can edit the existing product
+- **Update:** Only admins can edit the existing service
-- **Delete:** Only admins can delete the existing product
+- **Delete:** Only admins can delete the existing service

 ## Reviews
 Registered users can review every order made.
 The option "Review me!" is added to the order history accessible via the profile page.